espadrine/sc/doc/Readme.md

   (human-readable).
 - `compressed()`: returns a writable stream.
 All data sent to that stream gets compressed and sent as a response.
+- `redirect(path)`: responds to the request with a 303 redirection to a path or URL.

 Note: `file(path)` leverages browser caching by comparing `If-Modified-Since` request headers against actual file timestamps, and saves time and bandwidth by